mickmcc/node-caltime/README.md

 result[2].getBegin(); // 10:00am
 ```

-### measure()
+### measureDateSpans()

-Function is passed an Array of `DateSpan` objects and sorts the objects in
+Function is passed an Array of `DateSpan` objects, sorts the objects based on
-the array based on the start time.
-It then merges any of the `DateSpan`
-objects which are overlapping.
-The function then examines each remaining
+their start time and then merges any which overlap.
+The function then examines
-'DateSpan' and calculates the total duration.
-The duration is calculated using
+each remaining 'DateSpan' object and calculates the total duration.
+The duration
-one of many available rules.
-The simplest way to calculate the duration is
+is calculated using one of many available rules.
+The simplest way to calculate
-the raw number of milliseconds i.e. `DateSpan#DURATION_RAW_MSECS`.
-Other options
+the duration is the raw number of milliseconds i.e. `DURATION_RAW_MSECS`.
+Other
-round-up the duration based on the number of *natural* time units which the
+options round-up the duration based on the number of *natural* time units which
-`DateSpan` objects overlap with.
+the `DateSpan` objects overlap with.

 A *natural* time unit is an interval of time within the boundaries defined by
 a clock or calendar.
 For example, a *natural day* is the interval of time